-- Development Services Agreement evidencing that Qualified Non-Profit or CHDO will receive at least fifty-one percent (51%) of the Developer Fee; and - A resolution from the Non-Profit or CHDO's Board of Directors that includes language authorizing the Non-Profit or CHDO to apply for LIHTCs under the 2025 QAP in partnership with another entity (if applicable) to develop and own the affordable rental housing. - 2.
+- A resolution from the Non-Profit or CHDO's Board of Directors that includes language authorizing the Non-Profit or CHDO to apply for LIHTCs under the 2025-2026 QAP in partnership with another entity (if applicable) to develop and own the affordable rental housing. - 2.
 Rural Rehabilitation Pool: Applications proposing the acquisition and rehabilitation of existing housing in rural areas of the state. - 3.
 Rural New Construction Pool: Applications proposing new residential construction in rural areas of the state. - 4.
 Urban Rehabilitation Pool: Applications proposing the acquisition and rehabilitation of existing housing in urban areas of the state in the following eligible Parishes: Caddo; East Baton Rouge; Calcasieu, Jefferson; Lafayette; Orleans; Ouachita and St. Tammany. - 5.
 Urban New Construction Pool: Applications proposing new residential construction in housing in urban areas of the state in the following eligible Parishes: Caddo; East Baton Rouge; Calcasieu, Jefferson; Lafayette; Orleans; Ouachita and St. Tammany. - 6.
-Choice Neighborhood Initiative (CNI): LHC will make available a maximum of \$1,500,000 in tax credits for a singular project that will be located in a designated CNI area.
-Credits will be awarded for the project that meets all of the following criteria: - a.
-Project must be located within a targeted census tract identified by the local governmental unit for revitalization. - b.
-Local plan that targets a specific census tract in a designated CNI. - c.
+Choice Neighborhood Initiative (CNI): LHC will make available a maximum of \$6,000,0001,500,000 in tax credits for four a singular projects that will be located in a designated CNI area.
+Two projects will be awarded from the 2025 and 2026 ceilings, respectively.
+Credits will be awarded for the projects that meets all of the following criteria: - a.
+Project must belocated within a targeted census tract identified by the local governmental unit for revitalization. - b.
+Local plan that targets a specific census tract in anarea designated as a CNI. - c.
 Commitment of federal and state resources to provide non-housing infrastructure, amenities and services beyond the LIHTC development. - 7.
+Elderly Housing Set-Aside: Funds are not specifically allocated for developments exclusively serving elderly populations.
+However, at least four applications for Elderly Properties will be funded, two in Rural Areas and two in urban areas, provided that qualifying applications are received. - 7.8.
 Remainder: LIHTCs not awarded due to inadequate requests among eligible applications will shift to Urban Areas or Rural Areas within their respective pools.
 Except for LIHTCs in the Qualified Non-Profit Pool/CHDO Pool, all remaining pool balances will collapse into a statewide pool.